 An: Absolutely!
 Many brands offer organic versions of these pasta types.
 Opting for organic food ensures a higher quality product while supporting sustainable farming practices.

 An: Both Fusilli and Rotini work well in cold salads due to their spiral shapes that can capture dressings and flavours.
-The choice ultimately depends on your preference and the ingredients you’re using.
+Rotini, however, is a popular choice for summer salads enjoyed at outdoor barbecues in Bahrain and Oman.

 Further Read,